 Life expectancy is pretty much unaffected with diabetes in dogs, with those diagnosed early having the longest lives.
-If your dog has recently been diagnosed, you can expect for him to live to the same age as other dogs of his size, and breed.
+If your dog has recently been diagnosed, you can expect him to live to the same age as other dogs of his size and breed.

 Symptoms of this condition include: